Skip to main content

 The evidence for contamination

-• Performance drops on fresh data: Models that score 90+ on HumanEval often score 15-20 points lower on LiveCodeBench problems of comparable difficulty.
-This gap is too large to explain by difficulty differences alone.
+• Performance drops on fresh data: Models scoring 90+ on HumanEval often score 15-20 points lower on LiveCodeBench problems of comparable difficulty.
+Too large to explain by difficulty differences alone.

-• Training data analysis: Researchers have found HumanEval solutions, complete with comments matching the original repository, inside public training datasets used by multiple model providers.
+• Training data analysis: Researchers have found HumanEval solutions, complete with matching comments, inside public training datasets used by multiple providers.

 Current scores